PaiSuryaDarshan/visual-mathematics/README.md

 Each subfolder contains its own **Table of Contents** called `TOC.md`, describing the scope and assumed background for that domain.

-<b>Note To Reader<\b>: Refer to the Math_Symbol_ReferenceSheet.pdf (Topics listed below) if you come across any mathematical symbols/notations used within this repositry that may not be familiar to you.
+<b>Note To Reader</b>: Refer to the Math_Symbol_ReferenceSheet.pdf (Topics listed below) if you come across any mathematical symbols/notations used within this repositry that may not be familiar to you.

 ```text
 Math_Symbol_ReferenceSheet.pdf